The Port Town of Véraldo

 "Sold!!
 That's 41 silvers total!"

-"Can you pay—…yes, you can.
+"Can you even pay—… yes, you can.
 Come again."

 Heck yeah!
-Alchemy info, get!
+Alchemy knowledge, acquired!

 Once I pick up alchemy, combined with woodworking, I can make all sorts of things… like a massager!!